bright-dev/bright/doc/source/configuration.rst

 ========================
 Bringing it all together
 ========================
-Using the above specification information, a typicall ``defchar.py`` might look like the following.
+Using the above specification information, a typical ``defchar.py`` might look like the following.
 This configuration can be veiwed a a work in progress, since the user has chosen to comment some values out, but still wants to keep them around::